Medical Policy

 Congenital abnormalities of the trunk and groin

-Correction of a congenital abnormality, for example, ambiguous genitalia, congenital chordae, hypospadias, penile torsion or congenital buried or concealed penis, may be considered when the procedure is intended to address a significant variation from normal.
+Correction of a congenital abnormality, for example, ambiguous genitalia, congenital chordae or corporal disproportion, hypospadias, penile torsion, or congenital buried or concealed penis, may be considered when the procedure is intended to address a significant variation from normal.
+Procedures are also considered reconstructive when intended to address a significant variation from normal related to accidental injury, disease (for example, Peyronie’s disease), trauma, or treatment of a disease.

 Pectus Excavatum and Carinatum